Between the deterministic and non-deterministic query complexity: Sorting

 \section{Sorting}

 In the case of sorting, the input is a set of $n$ different numbers $a_1,\dots,a_n$, and a query corresponds to two numbers $a_i$ and $a_j$ with answer YES if and only if $a_i<a_j$.
 The goal is to sort the elements, i.e. find the increasing order of them.
 One can look at it as a special version of the search theory problem studied in Section \ref{searchgt}, as we are identifying one of many possible orderings.
-However, instead of every possible YES/NO questions, we can only ask some special ones.
+However, instead of every possible YES/NO question, we can only ask some special ones.
 For more on sorting, see for example \cite{knuth}.

-Let $S$ denote the sorting problem, then it is well-known that $D(S,n)=O(n\log n)$.
+Let $S$ denote the sorting problem, then it is well-known that $D(S,n)=\Theta(n\log n)$.
 On the other hand, $D_0(S,n)=n-1$.
-Indeed, one can ask the largest and the second largest element, then the second largest and the third largest, and so on.
+Indeed, one can compare the largest and the second largest element, then the second largest and the third largest, and so on.
 On the other hand, the queried pairs as edges form a graph, and if that graph is unconnected, we cannot know how their vertices relate to each other.

-An important special property of this problem is that those $n-1$ edges are always needed to solve the problem, as if two adjacent numbers are not asked as a query, we have no way to show which one is larger.
+An important special property of this problem is that those $n-1$ edges are always needed to solve the problem, as if a pair of numbers that are adjacent in the sorted order is not asked as a query, we have no way to show which one is larger.
 The other $\binom{n-1}{2}$ possible queries are ultimately useless.
-Hence the Adversary's goal with the changes is to make sure that not too many of these edges are among the queries already asked.
+Hence the Adversary's goal with the changes is to make sure that not too many of these pairs of adjacent numbers are among the queries already asked.

 \begin{proposition} $D_1(S,n)=\lceil 3n/2\rceil -2$. \end{proposition}